"Courage Starts with Showing Up & Letting Ourselves Be Seen." Brené Brown

 Rachel Booth Helscher (LPCC)

-Jamiee Imbrogno (LISW)
+Jamiee Imbrogno (LISW-S)

 Jamiee received a Dual bachelor's in Sociology and Criminal Justice from Kent State University and her master's in Social Work from Cleveland State University.
 She is an independently licensed Social Worker in the state of Ohio.
 She has experience in community, school, end of life care, and emergency mental health settings and has worked with domestic violence, substance abuse, at risk children, and trauma survivors.
 Jamiee has expertise in working with domestic violence survivors, personality disorders, trauma related disorders, depressive disorders, anxiety disorders, behavioral disorders, and grief and/or loss.